gallolabs/creno/README.md

-# medico
+# Creno
-A tool to find a medical disponibility !
+A tool to find a medical and other time slots disponibility !

 Will replace https://github.com/gallofeliz/doctolib-availabilities